 - If you are in good health and don’t anticipate any major medical procedures, consider a high-deductible plan that costs less per-month than plans with a lower deductible.

 2. See if You Can Score Financial Assistance

 Financial aid for health insurance, otherwise known as a subsidy, is a type of financial assistance that can lower your monthly premium or reduce your out-of-pocket medical costs.
 The Advanced Premium Tax Credit lowers your monthly payment while a Cost Sharing Reduction subsidy helps lower the cost of deductibles, coinsurance and copays.

 Whether you qualify for subsidies depends on your income, family size and the cost of health insurance in your area.
-Many individuals qualify for financial assistance if their annual income is less than $47,000.
-A family of four that makes up to $97,000 is also likely to qualify.
+Many individuals qualify for financial assistance by purchasing a Friday plan through the marketplace if their annual income is less than $49,960.
+A family of four that makes up to $103,000 may also qualify.

 3. Shop Around for the Best Deal

 You’d be surprised at how many independently insured people sign up for the same plan each year without shopping for better options.
 Would you make a major purchase at Target without checking the price on Amazon?
 Nope.
 So take the time to compare your current plan with new offerings to be sure you’re not paying more than you should for similar coverage.